Qspirit logo

 April 17 – Sor Juana Inés de la Cruz: Nun who loved a countess in 17th-century Mexico City

-April 20 – Hildegonde or Hildegund (Joseph) of Joseph of Shönau near Cologne (also called Hildegonde of Neuss) is a German saint who was assigned female at birth but adopted the name Joseph and joined the Cistercian monastery of Schoenau near Heidelberg as a man.
+April 20 – Hildegund of Shönau (also called Hildegonde of Neuss) is a German saint who was assigned female at birth but adopted the name Joseph and joined the Cistercian monastery of Schoenau (near Cologne and Heidelberg) as a man.
 Hildegund/Joseph’s died on April 20, 1188 and has a feast day on April 20.

 April 21 – Anselm of Canterbury – “gay bishop” who called Christ and Paul “mother”